scdev9/scdev9/README.md

 ### Who am I?

-I'm a tech enthusiast who would like to explore new technologies, not just programming languages but also devices.
+I'm a tech enthusiast who would like to explore new technologies, not just programming languages but also devices.I'm very interested in space software engineering,Spacecraft engineering and rocket Science.
 I love to share and gather knowledge with the rest of the world.
 Since I'm (still) a trainee Software Developer, I also like to share my code so others can make use of them.